corpnewt/CorpBot.py/README.md

 # WARNING

 This branch of CorpBot requires a Redis database server running to function correctly.
-For Windows users, you can download the following and just run the `redis-server.exe` with the default settings for the bot to connect to the db.
+For Windows users, you can download the release [here](https://github.com/MicrosoftArchive/redis/releases) and just run the `redis-server.exe` with the default settings after unzipping the archive for the bot to connect to the db.

 ***